UniversalDependencies/docs/_xcl/index.md

 This is an overview only.
 For more detailed discussion and examples, see the list of [Classical Armenian POS tags](pos/index.html) and [Classical Armenian features](feat/index.html)

 * Classical Armenian currently uses 16 UPOS tags; the tag [SYM]() does not occur in the UD_Classical_Armenian-CAVaL treebank.
 * The complete list of Classical Armenian words, which must be tagged [PART](xcl-pos/PART) in UD, has to be worked out.
-At present, the tag is used restrictively and is applied to four lexemes:
+At present, the tag is used restrictively and is applied to the following lexemes:
-	* contrasting particle: իսկ/_isk_
+	* contrasting particle: իսկ/_isk_ “but”
-	* dubitation particle: գուցէ/_gowcʽē_
+	* dubitation particle: ապաքէն/_apakʻēn_ “indeed”, գուցէ/_gowcʽē_ “perhaps”
 	* negation particles: ոչ/_očʽ_ (with its proclitic variant չ=/_čʽ_=) and մի/_mi_
 * The tag [DET](xcl-pos/DET) is used for articles and adjectival pronouns with a determiner function.
 Pronominal quantifiers (which the traditional grammar includes in pronouns) are [DET](xcl-pos/DET) as well.
 The tag [PRON](xcl-pos/PRON) is reserved for pronouns occurring as the head of a noun phrase.
 * The Classical Armenian auxiliaries (tagged [AUX](xcl-pos/AUX)) include: եմ/_em_ “to be”, its perfective counterpart լինիմ/_linim_ “to become”, չիք/_čʽikʽ_ “there is no”, and տամ/_tam_ “to give”.